shusilshapkota/Challenge2022/README.md

 # Shopify Summer 2021 Challenge

 This app is created as a solution to the Shopify's Developer Intern Challenge for the year of 2021.
-This app is hosted using pythonanywhere.com and can be accessed using shusilshapkota.pythonanywhere.com
+The app is hosted using [pythonanywhere.com](https://www.pythonanywhere.com/) and can be accessed using [shusilshapkota.pythonanywhere.com](http://shusilshapkota.pythonanywhere.com/)

 ## Image-Repo